scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 Companion objects can be used for several purposes:

-- As shown, they can contain “static” methods
+- As shown, they can be used to group “static” methods under a namespace
   - These methods can be public or private
   - If `calculateArea` was public, it would be accessed as `Circle.calculateArea`
-  - Other examples are shown in the [Objects section](#objects)
 - They can contain `apply` methods, which — thanks to some syntactic sugar — work as factory methods to construct new instances
 - They can contain `unapply` methods, which are used to deconstruct objects, such as with pattern matching